Merzasphor/MWSE/docs/source/lua/event/activate.rst

 activator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3reference`_Read-only.
+`tes3reference`_.
+Read-only.
 The actor attempting to trigger the event.

 target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3reference`_Read-only.
+`tes3reference`_.
+Read-only.
 The reference that is being activated.

 Examples
 ----------------------------------------------------------------------------------------------------